...

 If you're overweight or obese, you may need to eat fewer calories

-If you’re overweight or obese, you may need to eat fewer calories than your TDEE.
-This means that your daily calorie intake needs to be less than what it would be for someone who isn’t overweight or obese.
+If you’re overweight or obese, you need fewer calories than your Total Daily Energy Expenditure (TDEE) suggests.
+Your daily calorie intake should be lower than that of a person who isn’t overweight or obese.

 How Does TDEE Fit Into Weight Loss?